 La Loteta reservoir, stuwmeer in Aragón, Spanje

-La Loteta is a reservoir in the province of Zaragoza in Aragon, built to store and supply water to the region.
-The water stretches across a large area surrounded by fields and low hills in a wide, open valley.
+La Loteta is a reservoir in the province of Zaragoza, in Aragon, built to store water for the surrounding region.
+It sits in a wide, open valley surrounded by farmland and low hills, with a large surface exposed to the sky and wind.

 The reservoir sits in a windy area today used by water sports enthusiasts and people seeking outdoor activities.
 The open landscape shapes how visitors experience the place, whether they come to walk, bike, or simply spend time by the water.